-During the year, the Company entered into foreign exchange forward hedge contracts on the U.S. dollar with its bank.
-These foreign exchange contracts extend over a period not exceeding twelve months.
+The Company entered into forward contracts with its banks on the U.S. dollar.
+These foreign exchange contracts extend over a period normally not exceeding twelve months.

-Details of the foreign exchange contracts outstanding for the years ended January 30, 2016 and January 31, 2015 are as follows:
+Details of the foreign exchange contracts outstanding, all of which are designated as cash flow hedges, are as follows: